Frequently Asked Questions

 17. Where would I go to find a tutor?

-Tutor listings are available with respective departments, or contact the Academic Skills Center at 756-1256.
+Tutor listings are available with respective departments.
+You can also contact the Academic Skills Center or Writing and Learning Initiatives.

 18. How do I find out about competitions or scholarships?

 Information about scholarships and student competitions will be available on CAED and department websites.

 19. Where can I review the contents of my student file folder?

 Your student file folder is located in the CAED Advising Center in Bldg.
 05, room 210, and can be looked at anytime between 8 a.m. and 5 p.m.

 20. Where can I get information about General Education Requirements?

 Information about General Education Requirements for the majors in the CAED can be found in the Cal Poly catalog, on the Curriculum Sheets for each major.

 21. What do I do if I am on Academic Probation?